 U.S. Land Port of Entry at Alexandria Bay, New York

-A $215 million project to expand and modernize the U.S. land port of entry from Canada at Alexandria Bay, N.Y., is officially underway.See the Impact >
+- To expand and modernize the U.S. land port of entry from Canada at Alexandria Bay, N.Y.

 - Mission: to inspect and process vehicles and individuals entering the United States from Canada.